vivibui/tenmo-app/README.md

 ## Testing

-### DAO integration tests

-`com.techelevator.dao.BaseDaoTests` has been provided for you to use as a base class for any DAO integration test.
-It initializes a Datasource for testing and manages rollback of database changes between tests.

-`com.techelevator.dao.JdbUserDaoTests` has been provided for you as an example for writing your own DAO integration tests.

-Remember that when testing, you're using a copy of the real database.
-The schema and data for the test database are defined in `/src/test/resources/test-data.sql`.
-The schema in this file matches the schema defined in `database/tenmo.sql`.

 ## Authentication / Finding a Logged In User Information

 The user registration and authentication functionality for the system has already been implemented.
 If you review the login code, you'll notice that after successful authentication, an instance of `AuthenticatedUser` is stored in the `currentUser` member variable of `App`.
 The user's authorization token—meaning JWT—can be accessed from `App` as `currentUser.getToken()`.